 Remember, you already approved the script/plan, so extensive changes at this point may delay your deadline.

 Editing will begin and this will take time.
 This is when your video company will work on their own to create your video.
-Some clients wish to observe the editing process and this is fine, but it’s often long and technical over several days.

 3 Weeks Before Deadline: